nerdial/LaravelCRUD/README.md

 > mocks must be seprated with ","

-so you have the mock , let's take look at it
+so you have the mock , let's take a look at it

 ```sh